Reds vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has 115 hits with 20 doubles, four triples, seven home runs and 28 walks.
-He has driven in 57 runs with 23 stolen bases.
+- Hoerner has collected 118 hits with 20 doubles, four triples, eight home runs and 28 walks.
+He has driven in 58 runs with 24 stolen bases.

 Hoerner Recent Games